Triumph Dolomite: Australian Sprints

-From August 1975 to June 1978, 620 Sprints were exported to Australia, all in Mimosa Yellow.
+From August 1975 to June 1976, 620 Sprints were exported to Australia, all in Mimosa Yellow.
 The Triumph TR6 and Stag could be specified in Mimosa but not other Dolomites.
 The 16v Sprint generated a profile far higher than outright sales would suggest.
 In addition to stunning performance, the $7700 road going Sprints were praised for full instrumentation, a walnut interior, clock, and corded bri-nylon upholstery as seen on the Porsche 911.
 Like the UK, the aforementioned 'special tuning' options were also available as dealer fitted options.
 Australian market Sprints cost more new than the high performance Ford XB Falcon GT 351 which had an asking price of $7100.
 Other rivals included the Lancia Beta ($8233) and BMW 2002 ($8419).
 Influential Australian journalist Harold Dvoretsky (who in Europe, drove 1260 km in a Sprint) hailed the Sprint as British Leyland's best and most advanced model since the Jaguar XJ12.

 Sprints were raced throughout Australia including by dealers such as Ron Hodgson.
 As described by Mark Oastler, Hodgson invested six figure amounts developing the Sprint into a unique competition car which was to be amongst the fastest of its type anywhere in the world.
 Inspired by L34 Torana program and dubbed 'Super Sprint' this was ultimately rejected by the Confederation of Australian Motorsport(CAMS).
 CAMS also insisted on 500 cars for homologation requirements whilst Leyland were willing to build only 300 (from the 600 already present in Australia).

 At the 1976 Bathurst 1000, Jack Brabham's Torana was famously rammed and heavily damaged by a Dolomite Sprint driven by John Dellaca and Kerry Wade.

 In the following year, CAMS controversially refused to approve the Sprint's pistons, thereby denying the Sprint compliance to race in the 1977 Hardie-Ferodo Bathurst 1000.

 By July 1976 the strict Australian Design Rule ADR27A came into effect.
 With emission requirements unique to Australia it was not feasible for British Leyland to reengineer the car for a small niche market.
-Of the 620 Dolomite Sprints imported into Australia, it is believed less than 80 examples (in varying condition) have survived.
+Of the 620 Dolomite Sprints imported into Australia, it is believed fewer than 80 examples (in varying condition) have survived.
 They are considered collectible today.